 What is general liability coverage?

 Just as the name indicates, this coverage is general and covers a host of things and all entities involved.
 General liability insurance protects the business owner and assets in the event of legal action against the business or its employees, including off-duty officers, if the claim comes as a result of the officer’s duties or actions.
-It also will pay for medical costs if a customer or employee is injured on premises.
+It also will pay for medical costs if a third party is injured on-premises.

 What does RollKall’s general liability insurance policy cover?